wygulmage/after-sundown/monsters.md

 Though they gain no magical power or sustenance from it, Werewolves are quite drawn to eating human flesh, and will often succumb to this temptation while in a frenzy.
 The curse of Lycanthropy comes with unusual and often unwanted hair growth on various parts of the body for Werewolves.
 In the era of waxing and depilatories, a Werewolf can keep this under control, but changing into the War Form causes hair to come back no matter what has been done.
 On the plus side: baldness is totally curable through infection with Lycanthropy.

 Werewolves have an Astral power source and a Lunar power schedule.

-[table][mrow]The First Werewolf?
+#### The First Werewolf?

-[row]The secret histories are fairly clear about the source of the canine form of Lycanthropy.
+The secret histories are fairly clear about the source of the canine form of Lycanthropy.
 There was a Norse warrior at the beginning of the 7th century who got cursed and every single Werewolf in the whole world traces their condition back to him.
 However, while this story is fairly well documented and has a lot of evidence behind it, there are still those who insist that there were earlier Werewolves or that canine Lycanthropy has occurred more than once.
 It is certainly true that the exact mechanics of the wolf pelt curse are unknown to modern sorcery, so it is within the realm of possibility that it could happen again.
-Or that it already has.[/table]
+Or that it already has.

-[list]**Werewolf Starting Powers**
+#### Werewolf Starting Powers

-- Core Discipline: Call of the Wild -
+Core Discipline: Call of the Wild

 * Beast Form (Basic Call of the Wild)
 * Tongue of Beasts (Basic Call of the Wild)

-- Basic Powers -
+Basic Powers

 * Revive the Flesh (Basic Fortitude)
 * Vigor (Basic Clout)
 * Quickness (Basic Celerity)
 * Repel (Basic Magnetism)

--Advanced Powers -
+Advanced Powers

 * War Form (Celerity / Clout Devotion)
 * The Beckoning (Advanced Call of the Wild)

-**Distinctive Flaw:** Temperamental[/list]
+**Distinctive Flaw:** Temperamental
 **Story Inspiration:** Larry Talbot, Ginger Snaps, Dog Soldiers

-**[size=20]The Nezumi: Plague on the world of Men[/size]** "_Tear him up._"
+### The Nezumi: Plague on the world of Men
+_"Tear him up."_

 The most frequently told story of the origins of the plague of the Nezumi is that originally someone turned their back on the teachings of the Buddha and was cursed with reincarnating in a lower form during their own life.
 If even partially true, this would mean that the plague started no earlier than about 500 BCE.
 Once afflicted, a Nezumi Lycanthrope begins to twitch their nose like Elizabeth Montgomery and click their tongues nervously.